richwynmorris/LS180/sql_revision_notes.md

 - **Describe what a sequence is and what they are used for.**
 - What is a sequence?

-     A sequence is a special kind of relation that is automatically generated every time the `serial` keyword is used to define a table's schema.
+     A sequence is a database object, a single row table, that is automatically generated every time the `serial` datatype is used to define a table's schema.
 It remembers the last number it generated, so it will generate numbers in a predetermined sequence automatically.
 It does this using the `nextval` method.
-This is often used to keep track of, and identify, rows in a table.
+Once a number has been generated, it will not be generated again.
+This is often used to keep track of, and uniquely identify, rows in a table.

 - What are the two ways you can create a sequence.

     You can create a sequence automatically by using the `serial` datatype when creating a table.
 Moreover, you can manually create a sequence through the use of the `CREATE SEQUENCE` statement followed by a name for the sequence.
+This will return a sequence object.

 - **Create an auto-incrementing column.**
 - What datatype do you use to create an auto incrementing column?